ElmOrlando/ElmGeolocation/README.md

 # Elm Orlando Hack Project

-Working towards building an Elm geolocation project that works with the Google Maps API.
+Building an Elm geolocation project that works with the Google Maps API.

-For the original files we created, see the following:

-- `src/Main.elm`
-- `public/index-original.html`

 # Setup